 Following graduate school, she joined the lighting design firm of Fisher Marantz Stone, where she spent several years as a designer and project manager.
 After FMS she became a staff lighting designer for the Metropolitan Museum of Art where she designed the lighting for special exhibitions, permanent art installations, period rooms and architectural renovations of galleries and offices.
 Anita's retail experience includes four years as the window display lighting designer for Barneys New York.
 In addition, she was the lighting designer for special events at New York's historic Rainbow Room and has extensive experience in theatrical lighting.

 Memberships / Teaching

-- Member of the International Association of Lighting Designers
+- Professional Member of the International Association of Lighting Designers

 - Professional Member of the Illuminating Engineering Society